wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-with-gesture-on-aaeon.rst

 Follow-me with ADBSCAN and Gesture-based Control on Aaeon Robot
 =================================================================

 This tutorial demonstrates the Follow-me algorithm with gesture, where the robot follows a target person in real time.
 The movement of the robot can be controlled by the person's position (relative to the robot) as well as the hand gestures.
-This tutorial is demonstrated on Aaeon robot using 2 front-mounted |realsense| cameras: camera 1 and camera 2.
+This tutorial is demonstrated on Aaeon robot using 2 front-mounted Intel® RealSense™ cameras: camera 1 and camera 2.
-Camera 1 takes the point cloud data as inputs and passes it through |intel|-patented object detection algorithm, namely Adaptive DBSCAN, to detect the position of the target person.
+Camera 1 takes the point cloud data as inputs and passes it through Intel®-patented object detection algorithm, namely Adaptive DBSCAN, to detect the position of the target person.
 Camera 2 is positioned at a certain height for capturing the RGB images of the target's hand gestures.
 This RGB image is passed through a deep learning-based gesture recognition pipeline, called `Mediapipe Hands Framework <https://mediapipe.readthedocs.io/en/latest/solutions/hands.html>`__, to detect the gesture category.
 The motion commands for the robot are published to ``twist`` topic based on these two outputs: person's position and gesture category.

 The two conditions required to start the robot's movement are as follows:

 -  The target person will be within the tracking radius (a reconfigurable parameter in the parameter file in `/opt/ros/humble/share/tutorial_follow_me_w_gesture/params/followme_adbscan_RS_params.yaml`) of the robot.

 -  The detected gesture of the target is ``thumbs up``.

 Once the starting criteria are met, the robot keeps following the target unless one of the below stopping conditions holds true:

 -  The target moves to a distance greater than the tracking radius (a reconfigurable parameter in the parameter file in `/opt/ros/humble/share/tutorial_follow_me_w_gesture/params/followme_adbscan_RS_params.yaml`).

 -  The detected gesture is ``thumbs down``.

 Getting Started
 ----------------